BashayerNouri/catch_me_if_you_can/06_play_again_function/02_python_3_play_again.md

  - We have a `while` loop that only ends if the player answered with yes or no.

-Now what are the cases that will end our `while` loop?
-The following part:

 ```python
         if answer == "y" or answer == "yes":
             main()